carloscortonc/rpi-cli/docs/commands.md

   --exclude, -e  List of paths to exclude from packaging e.g. "/dev" (default: ["/dev", "/etc"]) --dry-run      Verify the list of entries that will be packaged, without performing deploy --logs         Show container logs after the indicated time (seconds).
-Use value <= 0 to skip (default: 5) -h, --help     Display global help, or scoped to a namespace/command
+Use value <= 0 to skip (default: 5)
 ```

 ## `deploy.docker`